vivekprm/everything-react/02-react-18-fundamentals/README.md

 Now when a HouseRow is clicked, the function is called.
 By doing so, the state of the App component is changed, and all children re-render.
 The selectedHouse state no contains a House, so instead of HouseList, House is rendered.

+Because the whole application re-renders, when the state in the root component changes, it is not wise to have too much of it there.
+Just have state in the root component that doesn't fit anywhere else.
+The state we have here is a good example since this is state that controls the overall composition of components.

+**To prevent unnecessary re-renders and making the application overly complicated, only share state between components when needed**.
+Place state as low as you can go in the component hierarchy.

 app.js

 ```js